The Telling: Reception and critical analysis

 It has been noted that The Telling is just as much a story about religion and politics as it is a story about storytelling.
 It has also been noted as having a standard Le Guin writing approach because it has a clear outside observer/narrator and a setting that includes strongly contrasting civilizations.

 Gerald Jonas, reviewing The Telling for The New York Times, found it to be "an anthropological puzzle story" but because the main character Sutty has little personal stake on Aka she comes across as "little more than a mouthpiece for the author's personal vision of the good society."

 Awards

 The Telling won the Endeavour Award which recognizes distinguished novels or collections in 2001.
 It also won the Locus Award for Best Science Fiction Novel in 2001.

 Translations

-The Telling was translated into Hebrew as ההגדה by Ornit Shachar (אורנית שחר), into German as Die Überlieferung (collected in the volume Grenzwelten) by Karen Nölle, and into Turkish as Anlatış by Kemal Baran Özbek.
+The Telling was translated into Hebrew as ההגדה(The Haggadah) by Ornit Shachar (אורנית שחר), into German as Die Überlieferung (collected in the volume Grenzwelten) by Karen Nölle, and into Turkish as Anlatış by Kemal Baran Özbek.